PankajRPandey/TemperatureTray/README.md

 </h1>

 ## About
-TemperatureTray is a simple Java Swing application that shows current temperature in your city and system temperature in the system tray area

 <h4 align="center">

 ![TemperatureTray](images/gifs/tt_win10.gif)
-_TemperatureTray on Windows 10_

 </h4>

+TemperatureTray is a simple Java Swing application that shows current temperature in your city and system temperature in the system tray area

 ## Screenshots